Bertie97/pyctlib/pyoverload/README.md

 func(x:str)
 ```

-This function is available for all three usages.
+This function is available for all two Implementations but none of them takes `1.`.

 ## Typehints